mxbees/locating-the-library-in-institutional-oppression/locating-the-library-in-institutional-oppression.md

 >I will be discussing the principles of the Englightenment in a positive way -- in line with numerous historians and philosophers over the last 300 years -- the past few decades have also seen a negative reaction to certain aspects of Enlightenment, or sometimes...[^3]to distortions of Enlightenment thought taken for the real thing.[^4]

 In the same spirit, I'll state outright that I think the enlightenment is and was evil.
-I don't use the word 'evil' lightly, but I'm hard pressed to think of any other word to describe a set of philosophical and political ideas that directly led to the deaths of millions of people and the subjugation of pretty much the entire world under white rule[^5].
+I don't use the word 'evil' lightly, but I'm hard pressed to think of any other word to describe a set of philosophical and political ideas that directly led to the deaths of millions of people and the subjugation of pretty much the entire world under white colonial powers[^5].

 My approach to understanding the enlightenment is more holistic than Bivens-Tatum.
 My general perspective is to understand the enlightenment as an ideology.
 We cannot separate the philosophical and political ideas of the enlightenment from its historical context.
 Moreover, we cannot separate how these ideas formed the conceptual basis for many out currently existing political, economic, and social systems.